 After demobilisation, he was at St. Aloysius, Oxford in 1921 and in 1922 he went to St. Walburge’s, Preston, where he remained until he retired to Petworth in 1948.
 He was the editor of the Walburgian.

-The above image and biographical information have been posted on Flickr by the Irish Jesuits.
-That organisation added the following information about Fr Page’s wartime experiences:
+The Irish archive also supplies the following information about Fr Page’s wartime experiences:

 Do Jesuits ever answer back?
 Our archives hold an exchange between Fr Bernard Page SJ, an army chaplain, and his Provincial, T.V.Nolan, who had passed on a complaint from an Irish officer that Fr Page was neglecting the care of his troops.
 Bernard replied: “Frankly, your note has greatly pained me.
 It appears to me hasty, unjust and unkind: hasty because you did not obtain full knowledge of the facts; unjust because you apparently condemn me unheard; unkind because you do not give me credit for doing my best.”
 After an emollient reply from the Provincial, Bernard softens: “You don’t know what long horseback rides, days and nights in rain and snow, little or no sleep and continual ‘iron rations’ can do to make one tired and not too good-tempered.”

 Damien Burke, who is the assistant archivist of the Irish Jesuit Province, emailed me a short item about Fr Page, together with the above photograph, from the 1919 issue of The Clongownian, the magazine of Clongowes Wood College, the Jesuit boarding school in Kildare: